fk-mbc/angular-ui-bootstrap-seed/README.md

 4. start developing a new awsome app in the dev folder -> all the changes will immediately displayed in your browser

-The next time you want to start the environment you simple execute the start.bat or type "grunt dev" in a console window inside your folder.
+The next time you starting the environment by simply executing the start.bat or typing "grunt dev" in a console window.